- Master's Degree Program

 David Fleming, Professor of English.
 Degree: Ph.D., Carnegie Mellon University

 Professor Fleming is the former Director of the University Writing Program.
-He is the author of City of Rhetoric: Reviving the Public Sphere in Metropolitan America (forthcoming from SUNY Press) and On the Hinge of History: Freshman Composition at the University of Wisconsin-Madison, 1967-1970 (under review at Southern Illinois University Press).
+He is the author of City of Rhetoric: Reviving the Public Sphere in Metropolitan America (SUNY, 2008) and From Form to Meaning: Freshman Composition and the Long Sixties, 1957-1974 (Pittsburgh, 2011).
 He has published articles and chapters on a wide range of topics and in a variety of venues.
-He currently serves on the CCCC Research Committee, reviews manuscripts for several composition journals, and is on the Editorial Boards of Written Communication and Rhetoric Society Quarterly.
+He has served on the CCCC Research Committee, reviewed manuscripts for several composition journals, and is on the Editorial Boards of Written Communication and Rhetoric Review.

-Anne Herrington, Professor of English.
+Anne Herrington, Distinguished Professor of English, Emeritus.
 Degree: Ph.D., Rensselaer Polytechnic Institute

 Areas of interest: writing-across-the-curriculum, specifically connections between writing, learning, and identity; composition theory and practice; ethnographic and other qualitative research approaches for studying writing and teaching.